kateek5417/gato-game/plan.md

   - [ ] sprits other details

 - [ ] Meme cats? (after we finish EVERYTHING ELSE) (March 31)
+  - [ ] Really reaaaally low chance of obtaining it

 <!-- EXAMPLE